eurisko-us/eurisko-us.github.io/_posts/2021-02-21-the-ultimate-high-school-computer-science-sequence-9-months-in.md

 <ul>
   <li><i>The art and craft of software development.</i> We want the students to be good enough to do an internship at a tech company and be productive (as opposed to burdensome).
 This means they need to know how to write and debug code given high-level requirements, test their code effectively, and use source control like GitHub.</li>
   <li><i>Leveraging mathematics.</i> We're interested in teaching the students a lof of machine learning because frankly, it's super cool, and it builds on their strengths.
-We want to pull the powerful and interesting tools of mathematics into practical use-cases in the context of modeling and prediction (as opposed to just CRUD apps).</li>
+We want to pull the powerful and interesting tools of mathematics into practical use-cases in the context of modeling and prediction (as opposed to just building CRUD apps).</li>
    <li><i>Formal computer science.</i> In addition to becoming competent software developers, we wanted to teach the students undergraduate-level computer science (data structures / algorithms, programming languages, etc) so that no matter how competitive or rigorous the undergraduate curriculum they encounter, they'll be overprepared and find it easygoing (as opposed to overwhelming/intimidating).</li>
 </ul>